-Where to Find Item Number for an eBay Listing
+Where to Find an Item Number for an eBay Listing

 There are two ways to find item numbers for eBay listings: on the listing itself, or by visiting My eBay if it is an item you are watching, have bid on, bought, sold, or currently are selling.

 Item numbers are easy to find in item listings.
 In a web browser, visit the item listing in question and look toward the lower-right corner of the header area (the upper-right corner of the item's description).
 There you'll see a label that should look something like this:

 eBay item number: 150796106903